CristinaMarilena/ImageOptimizationService/README.md

 ### Tests

-I have implemented in a very basic form an MVC test for ImageController, an unit test for AmazonClientUtils class and a service mocking test for OptimazedImageService.
+I have implemented in a very basic form an MVC test for ImageController, an unit test for AmazonClientUtils class and a service mocking test for OptimizedImageService.

 The application fails to run because of invalid Amazon credentials but I do plan to make it fully functional because it's a great way for learning how to work with Amazon Services :)